 Uncertainty is a catch all phrase used both in wider society and in more more technical contexts to say 'we don't know'.
-In the context of science and more specifically machine learning a common way of building a cohesive way of quantifying 'not knowing', is to use the theory of probability and by extension likelihoods, (Rasmussen et al. 2006).
+In the context of science and more specifically machine learning the mosta common way of building a cohesive way of describing quantifying 'not knowing', is to use the theory of probability and by extension likelihoods, (Rasmussen et al. 2006).
 Exactly what probability means is an interesting and complex debate.
-For discussion of the theory of probability see O'Hagan & Oakley (2004) The author believes that it is sufficient that it is a model of how we as decision makers should weigh the frequency of a possible outcome.
-This is consistent with interpretations such as repeating identical experiments and expecting proportions of different outcomes though closer to a Bayesian subjective interpretation of probability such as in O'Hagan (2004).
+If the reader has some further interest I would suggest For discussion of the theory of probability see O'Hagan & Oakley (2004)-as a paper.
+There are also many good books that discuss it.
+From a personal perspective IThe author believes that it is sufficient that it is a model of how we as decision makers should weigh the frequency of a possible outcome.
+This is consistent with interpretations such as repeating identical experiments and expecting proportions of different outcomesthough closer to a Bayesian subjective interpretation of probability such as in O'Hagan (2004).
 It does address three criteria: